renpy/renpy/sphinx/source/style.rst

 .. _style-preferences:

 Style Preferences
 -----------------

-It's often desireable to allow the user to customize aspects of the user interface that are best expressed as styles.
+It's often desirable to allow the user to customize aspects of the user interface that are best expressed as styles.
 For example, a creator may want to give players of his game the ability to adjust the look, color, and size of the text.
 Style preferences allow for this customization.